alexfiftysix/SPflask/README.md

 Flask back end, mySQL (possibly will try Postgres for learning, or back down to MongoDB as the data has no relations)

 ## Current stage ##
+Front-end has been created for desktop.
+Should work fine on tablets, needs redesign for mobile.<br>
-Front-end has been created, need to upgrade the back end to be data-driven rather than hard-coded.
+, need to upgrade the back end to be data-driven rather than hard-coded.

 ## To Run ##
 $ export FLASK_APP=app.py <br>